Learn to be heard

 Dr Shanon Shah

-Dr Shanon Shah is a Visiting Research Fellow at King's College London, where he also received his doctorate in the sociology of religion in 2015.
+Dr Shanon Shah is a Director at Faith for Climate and a Visiting Research Fellow at King's College London, where he also received his doctorate in the sociology of religion in 2015.
 He has previously lectured in religious studies at King's, the University of Kent, the Institute of Ismaili Studies and St Augustine’s College of Theology.
 He has also conducted research for INFORM, an educational charity focusing on minority religions and alternative spiritualities based at King's, and regularly writes for the acclaimed quarterly periodical Critical Muslim.
 Before embarking on academia, Shanon was an award-winning singer-songwriter, playwright and journalist in his native Malaysia.